Bergische Museumsbahnen: Museum line

 The museum line begins about 50 m east of the Kohlfurth bridge, where the depot may be found with its exhibition of vehicles and a bookshop.
 A track coming from the bridge is currently out of use.
 East of the depot the line winds its way south and then swings around in a 180° curve in order to follow the Kaltenbach valley north.
 The end of the line is currently at Greuel halt, although it has long been planned to work the section beyond that to Möschenborn.

 Near Möschenborn halt the old line turns south again in order to reach Cronenberg.

 The route has a height difference of about 150 metres, which means that it has an average incline of 5%.
 The largest part of the route cuts through a wood and is therefore typical of the former overground tramway network.
 On the other hand the route does not really have any town sections.
 There are seven stops.

+On the evening of July 14, 2021, persistent heavy rain caused the Wupper River and groundwater to rise sharply during the flood disaster.
+The railway depot, clubhouse, and carriage shed were affected within less than an hour.
+After the flood, up to 60 cm deep, receded over the next two days, a trail of devastation and stubborn mud remained.
+All vehicles subsequently had to be inspected and repaired.
+The heritage railway remained closed until April 2025.
+Since April 2025, it has been operating again on the announced days from April to October.